-The Monument consists of the pipestone quarries and the 283 acres surrounding them.
+The 301-acre Monument consists of the quarry pits, of which 56 are active pipestone extraction sources, and the tall grass prairie landscape surrounding them.
 There is no specific structure, plaque, marker, or monument.
-A National Monument is only one designation for a unit of the National Park Service.
+A National Monument is one of many designations for a unit of the National Park Service.

 When are you open?